ayushabrol13/Traffic-Congestion-Estimation/README.md

 ## Problem Statement

-Traffic prediction means forecasting the volume and density of traffic flow, usually for the purpose of managing vehicle movement, reducing congestion, and generating the optimal (least time or energy-consuming) route.
+Traffic prediction means forecasting the volume and density of traffic flow, generally for the purpose of managing vehicle movement, reducing congestion, and generating the optimal (least time or energy-consuming) route.
 The task of detecting traffic for the next day, week etc.

 ## Dataset